frameworklabs/Synchrosphere/README.md

 ## Limitations

-- Only Sphero Mini robots are supported right now.
+- Only Sphero RVR and Sphero Mini robots are supported right now.
 - Only a minimal API to control the robots is offered right now.